 Then came the Internet and with it asset tracking spreadsheets.
 This digital innovation took barcodes to the next level by storing and displaying the data they produce in an online format that can be updated in real-time and easily shared.

 Indeed, it was an inexpensive and relatively reliable way to track assets, as long as the data was accurately entered.
 On top of that, these spreadsheets have greatly improved with time, in that they now enable all sorts of data visualization (i.e. charts and graphs) and complicated calculations.

 Continuous advancements in digital technology gave rise to the Internet of Things - or IoT - which empowered us to connect billions of devices, objects, animals, and people in ways previously unimagined.

 This new era ushered in an ever more sophisticated array of cost- and resource-efficient indoor and outdoor location tracking technologies that no longer rely on manual data input.

 In fact, cloud-based, IoT applications are device-location dependent, which paves the way for increasingly intelligent asset positioning solutions.

-So, real-time location systems (RTLS), such as Link Labs’ AirFinder, optimize technologies like Bluetooth Low Energy to keep tabs on your assets at all times - from parts and equipment, to people and supplies.
+So, real-time location systems (RTLS), such as Link Labs’ AirFinder, optimize technologies like Bluetooth Low Energy to keep tabs on your assets at all times - from parts and equipment asset tracking, to people and supplies.

-And when you put it all together, these “intelligent” real-time location systems provide a significant return on investment by saving you both time and money - a big boon to productivity and profitability.
+And when you put it all together, these “intelligent” real-time asset tracking systems provide a significant return on investment by saving you both time and money - a big boon to productivity and profitability.

 As asset tracking systems become increasingly smarter, the market continues to grow, giving rise to a multitude of potential solutions that vary in function, complexity, and cost.
 So, before you begin the selection process, you will want to nail down a few basics: 1) what you are tracking, 2) where and how you are tracking it, and 3) who pays the bill.